 - I’m married to my high school sweetheart – I was a pretty big flirt as a teenager but thankfully, I found “the one” early in life.
 We started dating when I was a 15 year old freshman (she was a 17 year old junior…ahhh yeah :).
 At the time of this writing, we’ve been together over 18 years (dated 5, married 13).
 And if you’re doing the math, yes, I got married when I was 20.
 My wife is amazing.
 My best friend on the planet.
 We make a great team.
 And I’m still ridiculously crazy about her.

 - My parents are divorced – When I was in middle school, my parents split up.
 At the time, it really messed with me.
 I didn’t really know any other parents who were divorced.
 My wife’s parents also split up while we were dating.
 Divorce sucks.
-My wife and I have a really good marriage, but the bottom line is that marriage is still really freakin hard.
+My wife and I have a really good marriage, but the bottom line is that marriage is still really freakin hard, a great idea to keep your marriage active you husband can take sex pills for men this will spice the things up.

 - I have 3 daughters – As a guy, I actually really wanted a son.
 I’ve got a great relationship with my dad, so I was hoping to be able to have the same with my own son, but it didn’t happen.
 And actually, I couldn’t be happier.
 I have 3 amazingly awesome daughters (Sydnee – 8, Emilee 6, and Mylee 4) that are each unique and special in their own way.
 At this point, I don’t think I’d know what to do with a son.
 I’m having too much fun with my princesses.